Grinnode-live/Grin-Pi/README.md

   * Active fan with heatsink for the RPI4 (*Important!*)

 ## Getting Started

+To learn more about Grin, see the [Grin Documentation](https://docs.grin.mw/).

+To learn more about the Raspberry Pi, see the [Raspberry Pi Documentation](https://www.raspberrypi.org/documentation/).

 To build Grin on your Raspberry Pi, see the [build docs](doc/build.md).